kubernetes/enhancements/keps/sig-cli/0031-kustomize-integration.md

  - We are trying to move code **out** of kubernetes/kubernetes.
 This is doing the opposite.
  - We are trying to move kubectl **out** of kubernetes/kubernetes.
 This is doing the opposite.

-### Leave Kustomize functionality separate from kubectl
+### Leave kustomize functionality separate from kubectl

 - Pros
   - It is (marginally) less engineering work